20 Best Places to Visit in the South of France

 With its scenic beachside location, balmy weather, and pleasant Mediterranean landscape, Nice is the quintessential French Riviera resort town.
 The centerpiece of Nice is the Promenade des Anglais, a palm-fringed seafront promenade, while the Vieille Ville (Old Town) is a delightful warren of medieval alleyways and winding cobblestone streets.

-Surrounding Nice, the sunny Provence countryside is full of day-trip destinations.
+Surrounding Nice, the sunny Provence countryside is full of wonderful day-trip possibilities, such as Grasse and Fréjus.
 Within a 30-minute drive are the adorable hilltop towns of Saint-Paul-de-Vence and Èze, as well as the fetching seaside villages of Cagnes-sur-Mer and Villefranche-sur-Mer.

-Other highlights include the Villa Ephrussi on the Saint-Jean-Cap-Ferrat peninsula and the Villa Grecque Kérylos, a replica of a 2nd-century BC Greek mansion.
+Other highlights include the Villa Ephrussi de Rothschild on the Saint-Jean-Cap-Ferrat peninsula and the sea-facing Villa Kérylos in Beaulieu-sur-Mer, a replica of an ancient Greek nobleman's mansion of the 2nd century BC.
 Both villas are open to the public for visits.

 Accommodation: Where to Stay in Nice: Best Areas & Hotels